 In the classic Microsoft Stream application, live streaming was simple.
 All you had to do was select “live event” under the create option.

-In the new Microsoft Stream, videos will be applicable through the SharePoint and OneDrive application.
-But, how would live streaming work in this case as this was a feature of the classic Stream application.
+In the new Microsoft Stream, you can access videos through the SharePoint and OneDrive applications.
+But, how would live streaming work in this case as this was a feature of the classic Stream application?

 Microsoft does not give any details regarding live streaming in its documentation for the new Stream.
 It’s not on their product roadmap either.
 So, we will have to wait and see for this one.
 An interesting thing here is that Microsoft announced a temporary increase in limits for live streaming for classic Stream.

-Your organization could either do with the limited capabilities offered in the new Microsoft Stream, and wait for new features to develop over time.
+Your organization could either do well with the capabilities offered in the new Microsoft Stream.
 Or your organization could make use of an enterprise video platform that fills in this gap.
+VIDIZMO is one such solution that is much more aligned towards solving video-related challenges and integrates with your SharePoint and OneDrive storage and Office 365 applications. it offers all of the features that the new Stream does not offer today - playback speed, transcripts etc.

-An enterprise video platform like VIDIZMO, can offer much more for video streaming that may not be offered in Microsoft Stream (both classic and new):
+A Gartner recognized enterprise video platform, VIDIZMO EnterpriseTube offers much more for video streaming that may not be offered in Microsoft Stream (both classic and new):

 - Artificial Intelligence capabilities (object and facial search, and transcription in multiple languages)